Anomalous couplings in Higgs-boson pair production at approximate NNLO QCD: Phenomenological results and coupling coefficients

 \subsection{Total cross section}

-In Ref.~\cite{Capozi:2019xsi}, shapes of the Higgs boson pair invariant mass distribution $\mhh$ were ana\-lysed in the 5-dimensional coupling parameter space, using machine learning techniques to classify $\mhh$-shapes from NLO predictions.
+In Ref.~\cite{Capozi:2019xsi}, shapes of the Higgs-boson pair invariant-mass distribution $\mhh$ were ana\-lysed in the 5-dimensional coupling parameter space, using machine learning techniques to classify $\mhh$-shapes from NLO predictions.
 This procedure led to seven shape characteristic benchmark points, for which we also show \nnloapp{} results.
 For convenience we repeat the benchmark points in Table~\ref{tab:benchmarks}, together with the corresponding values for the NLO and \nnloapp{} cross sections at $\sqrt{s}=14$\,TeV.

-The \nnloapp{} result is rescaled by a constant factor in order to match the NNLO$_{\rm FTapprox}$ total cross section of Ref.~\cite{Grazzini:2018bsd} when the SM limit is taken.\footnote{ In this way we account for the effect of the top quark mass in the double-real and real-virtual amplitudes in the SM case, as included in NNLO$_{\rm FTapprox}$.} We note that all other results in this paper (apart from the invariant mass distributions in Fig.~\ref{fig:mhh}), including the parametrisation presented in the following section, are insensitive to this additional factor, which cancels out in the ratio $\sigma/\sigma_{\rm SM}$.
+The \nnloapp{} result is rescaled by a constant factor of 0.958 in order to match the NNLO$_{\rm FTapprox}$ total cross section of Ref.~\cite{Grazzini:2018bsd} when the SM limit is taken.\footnote{ In this way we account for the effect of the top-quark mass in the double-real and real-virtual amplitudes in the SM case, as included in NNLO$_{\rm FTapprox}$.} We note that all other results in this paper (apart from the invariant-mass distributions in Fig.~\ref{fig:mhh}), including the parametrisation presented in the following section, are insensitive to this additional factor, which cancels out in the ratio $\sigma/\sigma_{\rm SM}$.

 From the results in Table~\ref{tab:benchmarks} we can observe that the size of the QCD corrections, described by the \nnloapp{} $K$-factor, have a sizeable dependence on the EFT parameters.
 In the particular case of the seven benchmark points under consideration, the $K$-factor can differ from the SM one by almost $40\%$.
 For all the EFT points in Table~\ref{tab:benchmarks} we can observe a sizeable reduction in the scale uncertainties once the \nnloapp{} corrections are included.